featured image

 output_filenames=output_filenames)

-Blueprint('main', __name__) instead of @app.route.
-The main Blueprint is created at module scope without needing a reference to app.
+Blueprint('main', __name__) instead of @app.route means the main Blueprint is created without needing a reference to app.
 This eliminates the circular import problem — routes.py never imports app from __init__.py.
 Instead, __init__.py imports routes and calls app.register_blueprint(routes.main).

 src/